mkutz/screenplay-workshop-parabank/README.md

 > And sees that the new account's balance increased by the transfer amount
 > And the main account's balance decreased by the transfer amount.

-Quite a lot of boring code!
+Quite a lot of boring code that makes it hard to see what the test is actually about.

 In the manual test case, we can simply rely on the tester to memorize or note down all the facts that we need in the then-part of the test.
 For example, the main account ID could be noted down right after registration.

 Of course, we could store these facts in constants –just like the username and password– but that will cause frequent updates to the tests every time somebody clears the test database.

 The underlying problem with page objects is that they are stateless.
-Just like the pageobject.pages, that they represent.
+Just like the pages, that they represent.

-We have no simple way of noting things down, but right there in the test causing all that noise.
+We have no simple way of noting things down, but saving it in local variables right there in the test.

 In modern web applications state is stored mainly on the users' side via cookies, that refer to session data.